AbhijeetGautam18/Pizza-Sales-Analysis-using-SQL/README.md

 12. Analyze the cumulative revenue generated over time.<br>
 13. Determine the top 3 most ordered pizza types based on revenue for each pizza category.

+## Solution
+Refer to pizza_sales_analysis.sql for queries along with output.